bishwaranjans/ChatClient/README.md

 ### NATS Server Ready.

-To proceed to use the solution, make sure that NATS serevr is ready and running.
+To proceed to use the solution, make sure that NATS server is ready and running.
 ![alt text](https://github.com/bishwaranjans/ChatClient/blob/master/Documentation/NATSServerReady.PNG)

 ### Making solution ready in VS 2019